 your travel insurance documentation

-cash $$ - ATMs in Guinea are rarely compatible with foreign cards although there are more and more popping up these days that will accept VISA or MCs for cash withdrawals - might be a good idea to put extra cash on a credit card beore departure to avoid cash advance fees from your credit card company.
-Traveller's cheques are generally not accepted, nor are credit or debit cards over counters - best to bring cash along; or, if you don't wish to carry all your $$ than you could have someone send it to you from back home in increments via moneygram or western union - both of which there are plenty of offices in Guinea.
-Canadian dollars, Us dollars, & euros are all easily exchanged - note that the crisper, cleaner, newer and less-creased the bills the better the rate you will get!!
+cash $$ - ATMs in Guinea are often not compatible with foreign cards, although there are more and more popping up these days that will accept VISA, MCs, or some debit cards for cash withdrawals - might be a good idea to put extra cash on a credit card before departure to avoid cash advance fees from your credit card company.
+Traveller's cheques are generally NOT accepted, nor are credit or debit cards over counters - best to bring cash along; or, if you don't wish to carry all your $$ than you could have someone send it to you from back home in increments via moneygram or western union - both of which there are plenty of offices in Guinea.
+Canadian dollars, US dollars, & euros are all very easily exchanged - but do note that the crisper, cleaner, newer and less-creased the bills, the better the rate you will get!!